dotnet/docs-maui/docs/user-interface/controls/scrollview.md

 </ContentPage>
 ```

-In this example, the root layout is a <xref:Microsoft.Maui.Controls.Grid> that has a `Label`, <xref:Microsoft.Maui.Controls.ScrollView>, and `Button` as its children.
-The <xref:Microsoft.Maui.Controls.ScrollView> has a <xref:Microsoft.Maui.Controls.StackLayout> as its content, with the <xref:Microsoft.Maui.Controls.StackLayout> containing multiple `Label` objects.
-This arrangement ensures that the first `Label` is always on-screen, while text displayed by the other `Label` objects can be scrolled:
+In this example, the root layout is a <xref:Microsoft.Maui.Controls.Grid> that has a <xref:Microsoft.Maui.Controls.Label>, <xref:Microsoft.Maui.Controls.ScrollView>, and `Button` as its children.
+The <xref:Microsoft.Maui.Controls.ScrollView> has a <xref:Microsoft.Maui.Controls.StackLayout> as its content, with the <xref:Microsoft.Maui.Controls.StackLayout> containing multiple <xref:Microsoft.Maui.Controls.Label> objects.
+This arrangement ensures that the first <xref:Microsoft.Maui.Controls.Label> is always on-screen, while text displayed by the other <xref:Microsoft.Maui.Controls.Label> objects can be scrolled:

 :::image type="content" source="media/scrollview/child-layout.png" alt-text="Screenshot of a child ScrollView layout.":::